 While doing embolization for fibroids, our interventional radiologists will guide the delivery of small particles to the fibroids in your uterus.
 These small particles are injected into the blood vessels supplying your fibroids through a catheter.
 With their blood supply being cut off, fibroids shrink, starve, and eventually die.

-For more information on fibroid pain treatment, please contact USA Fibroid Centers at (855) 615-2555, or fill our quick online form at https://usafibroidcenters.com/contact/.
+For more information on fibroid pain treatment, please contact us at (855) 615-2555.
 Our treatments are covered by most major health insurance, and some Medicaid plans.